-Infliximab (Remicade) is a TNF (tumor necrosis factor) blocker.
+Infliximab is a TNF (tumor necrosis factor) blocker.
 It’s used to treat moderate to severe Crohn’s disease.
-It was initially designed as a chemotherapy drug to treat cancer.
-TNF is a protein produced by the body when cancer tumors and other medical conditions and infections are present.
-However, Remicade was not effective in treating cancer.
+It was initially designed as a chemotherapy drug to treat cancer but wasn't effective for cancer.

-Some people have experienced allergic reactions to Remicade.
+Some people have experienced allergic reactions to infliximab.
 A few people have also reported lupus-like symptoms, including:

 - chest or joint pains